nikhilraghava/MSP-EST-Src/README.md

 ## Question 2 (C)

-"Write a 'C' polling program such that when the sensor signal is at level HIGH, the LEDs will be flashing, that is turning on and then off with a delaay of 300 mSec.
+"Write a 'C' polling program such that when the sensor signal is at level HIGH, the LEDs will be flashing, that is turning on and then off with a delay of 300 mSec.
 If the sensor signal is at level LOW, shift the LEDs from the LSB to the MSB, one LED at a time with a delay 500 mSec."

 # Author